tabarra/txAdmin/dev_roadmap.md

 - [x] announcements channel in discord config page
 - [x] announce discord autorestarts and when the server is started/restarted
 > v1.3.0
-- [ ] create admin page template
+- [x] create admin page template
 - [ ] create functions to add/remove/edit admins
 - [ ] create endpoints/javascript for the functions above
+> v1.4.0
 - [ ] create method to register new permissions
+- [ ] create method to evaluate permission and apply to all endpoints
+- [ ] write doc text for the permissions
-> v1.4.0
+> v1.5.0
 - [ ] resource injection
 - [ ] temp intercom endpoint
 - [ ] make txAdminClient report it's alive
 - [ ] prevent auto restarter from killing a working server
-> v1.5.0
+> v1.6.0
 - [ ] custom commands
+- [ ] ???
+> v1.7.0 BETA Release